bedecarroll/blog/content/posts/2015-01-26-freenas-zfs-performance-testing.md

 acceptable.
 I'll be looking at an SLOG but my understanding is this is only useful for sync writes which will be no help with SMB clients.
 In the end I will be going to a single 12 drive RAID-Z2 VDEV as the space will be more useful for me than the speed.
-Your mileage may vary of couse.
+Your mileage may vary of course.